In an empty directory

 #Package Manager Detection

-If you don't specify a package manager, init figures it out automatically:
+If you don't specify --pm, init figures it out automatically:

 - If